Mont Blanc with preparation

 - Online training (1 h)

-Preparation: We recommend independent acclimatization tours on the weekends or directly before the tour for preparation!
+Preparation: We recommend independent acclimatization tours at the weekends or directly before the tour to prepare!

 Day 1Meeting point at 09:00 in Staffal, on the Italian side of Monte Rosa.
 Ascent by cable car to "Punta Indren", hike through snow, ice and rock to the Gnifetti hut (3,647 m).
 Ideal altitude for acclimatization, short glacier training in the afternoon, overnight stay at the Gnifetti hut.